 This type of lemon comes from the Ionian Islands and is used through many rituals over the many centuries.
-This lemon also has another name to it called the etrog or the Corfu Etrog.
+This lemon also has another name for it called the etrog or the Corfu Etrog.
 It is also another lemon to be used in the Greek Temple as a ritual from around the B.C. era.

 10. Lisbon Lemon

 Like the Eureka Lemon, the Lisbon Lemon also has a nipple on the end of it.
 This lemon is very acidic and has little to no seeds inside them.
-The rind has a medium thickness and the lemon does very well in cooler temperatures.
-The Lisbon Tree has thorns and the harvest is twice per year.
+The rind has a medium thickness, and the lemon does very well in cooler temperatures.
+The Lisbon Tree has thorns, and the harvest is twice per year.
 These lemons are mostly found only in Florida stores or produce stands.